CIS565-Fall-2013/Project2-Pathtracer/README.md

 more features including motion blur (which is done via translating the geometry across certain number of frames at a certain interval), OBJ mesh loading (using the third party software linked below), and camera controls via keyboard.

-Overall, here are a list of features I have implemented so far:
+Overall, here is a list of features I have implemented so far:
 * Full global illumination
 * Emittance and color accumulation
 * Jittered supersampled antialiasing